A program designed for LPNs and RNs

-This program has been designed for LPNs and RNs who have left the profession, but who have maintained their Florida State Board of Nursing license and want to update their skills to gain employment.
+This program has been designed for LPNs and RNs who have maintained their Florida State Board of Nursing license and want to update their skills and gain employment.

-You may begin the Nurse Refresher Program at any time and take courses at your own pace.
+Enrollees may begin the Nurse Refresher Program at any time and take courses at their own pace.

-- Courses are individually priced.
-The number of courses you take and the length of the program is customized to the needs and desired employment setting of the individual.
+Each course is individually priced.
+The number of courses an enrollee takes and the length of the program is customized to the needs and desired employment setting of the individual.

-- After completing the foundation of refresher courses, a clinical experience with direct patient care relevant to your employment goals will be offered.
+After completing the foundation of refresher courses, a clinical experience preceptorship with direct patient care relevant to employment goals, will be offered.
 The clinical setting may be a hospital, home health agency, skilled nursing facility, hospice, etc. The number of clinical hours spent at a setting will be individually determined.

-- Before you can begin your clinical experience you must have a current Basic Life Support Certification, health screening, current immunizations, and pay for national criminal background fingerprinting and drug screening.
+Before the preceptorship can be started all Nurse Refresher Program enrollees must have current Basic Life Support Certification, malpractice and health insurance, health screening, current immunizations, and pay for national criminal background fingerprinting and drug screening.

-The Nurse Refresher Program Advisory Committee is made up of Daytona State College faculty, individuals, representing community agencies in Volusia and Flagler counties who have an interest in organizations that may offer clinical experiences or employment to program graduates.
+The Nurse Refresher Program Advisory Committee is made up of Daytona State College faculty, individuals, representing community agencies in Volusia and Flagler counties, with an interest in the program and organizations that may offer clinical experiences or employment to program graduates.
 This Committee will help guide the enrollees and the program’s development.